alex996/presentations/express-session.md

   // You can also access the cookie object above directly with console.log(req.session.cookie)

+  // Beware that express-session only updates req.session on req.end(),
+  // so the values below are stale and will change after you read them
-  console.log(req.session.cookie.expires) // date of expiry
-  console.log(req.session.cookie.maxAge) // milliseconds left until expiry
+  // (assuming that you roll sessions with resave and rolling). console.log(req.session.cookie.expires) // date of expiry console.log(req.session.cookie.maxAge) // milliseconds left until expiry